japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleSpeculativeTaskSubmitted...FIXME

-handleSpeculativeTaskSubmitted is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#SpeculativeTaskSubmitted[SpeculativeTaskSubmitted] event.
+handleSpeculativeTaskSubmitted is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#SpeculativeTaskSubmitted[SpeculativeTaskSubmitted] event.

 === [[handleStageCancellation]] StageCancelled Event Handler